MicroEJ/docs/VEEPortingGuide/vgImage.rst

 The third-party library `VectorImageLoader`_ features an API to load an Android Vector Drawable (AVD) at runtime.
 This API creates a `ResourceVectorImage`_

-This library uses a simple XML parser (for performance and footprint convenience) that limits the compatibility with the AVD specification.
+This library uses a simple XML parser (for performance and footprint convenience) that limits compatibility with the AVD specification.
 For instance, this loader does not manage the animations.

-The :ref:`Vector Image Generator <section_vg_image_generator>` can generate a compatible AVD file, in the ``.vectorimage.list``, use ``AVD`` as output format.
+The :ref:`Vector Image Generator <section_vg_image_generator>` can generate a compatible AVD file in the ``.vectorimage.list``, using ``AVD`` as output format.

 .. code-block::

-   # convert an AVD in a compatible AVD format
+   # convert an AVD into a compatible AVD format
    /avd_image.xml:AVD
    # convert an SVG in a compatible AVD format
    /svg_image.svg:AVD